So many excursion possibilities

 There are several options when it comes to nature walks, both marked and unmarked trails, both on foot, by bike or car.

-One can go ashore on one of the islands and perhaps spot some of the many eagles that nest here.
+You can go ashore on one of the islands and perhaps spot some of the many eagles that nest here.
 Our Sea Eagle is Norway`s greatest eagle with its 7 kg.

 If You bring your kayak here, it is possible to paddle in the beautiful archipelago who is rich with fjords, coves, islands, skerries and islets.
-You can explore many places here that can’t be reached by boat.
+You can explore many places that can’t be reached by boat.
 Go ashore on one of the numerous islands — take in the peace and quiet.
 If you’re looking for a bit more excitement, just paddle out to the big waves and breakers beyond the archipelago.

 Hanshelleren, known among climbers as one of the world’s hardest climb walls, is located just a short drive away.
 At Strøm, where Hanshelleren lies, there are opportunities for bouldering and climbing on natural hedge in over 150 different routes.